Majchrzak/slot-machine/README.md

 ## client integration
 1. create a new game by requesting:
-`curl -X POST localhost:8080/slot-machine`, you will get a game state:
+`curl -X POST localhost:8080/slot-machine`
-1. store the `gameId` from the response in client storage
+1. store the `gameId` from the response in a client storage
 2. to play aka spin send request:
 `curl -X POST localhost:8080/slot-machine/spin -H "Content-Type: application/json" -d '{"gameId": "GAME_ID"}'`